Reverse Sear Prime Rib

 I always do this with my meat, particularly red meat like beef.
 This encourages browning, and you can see that there’s enough moisture on the outside that it moistens a full piece of paper towel:

-Tie with Twine: Most grocery stores will sell the prime rib already tied with twine.
+Most grocery stores will sell the rib roast already tied with twine.
 This helps keep the shape, but more importantly, it helps you maneuver this big cut of meat.
 I use the twine to turn the rib roast over and around as I’m seasoning.

 Keep the Additional Flavors Simple and Traditional